AsPrisc/Priscilla/Research.md

 - Jack Mitchell.
 We are investigating the bodily knowledge and perception within the general population and body builders.

-- Dr. Lilia Albores-Gallo. we are studying cognitive impairments in ADHD, ASD and ADHD +ASD.
+- MD.
+Lilia Albores-Gallo & MD Patricia Zabaleta. we are studying cognitive impairments in ADHD, ASD and ADHD +ASD.